-Liberty, in the sense of freedom to live one‘s life according to their own preferences as long as it does not infringe freedom of others, is an important normative category, and obviously very important for liberals (the term liberal here is used in its European meaning which is close to its historical roots in classical liberalism, distinguished from its contemporary meaning in the America where it depicts more social democrats).
-However, beside its intrinsic value, liberty also has an instrumental one: societies with more economic freedom are more affluent providing their citizens with higher standard of living; freedom of speech and media fosters dialogue and social consensus on what are the most important contemporary problems and how to solve them, etc. Of course, as Cicero noted (sub lege libertas), freedom has its meaning only when coupled with the rule of law: fair, independent and impartial courts which deal justice efficiently, and where citizens can protect their rights.
-All this shows that liberty lies at the core of modern political polities and that more freedom is beneficial for both social and economic progress of a society.
-Therefore, it is important to measure current status of the level of freedom in different countries, thus allowing for external country-to-country comparison or regional analysis, but also internal scrutiny by identification of areas where improvements have been made or are lagging.
+Liberty, in the sense of freedom to live one‘s life according to their own preferences as long as it does not infringe freedom of others, is an important normative category, obviously very important to liberals (the term ―liberal‖ hereby used in its European meaning, which is close to its historical roots in classical liberalism, while distinguished from its contemporary meaning in America where it rather depicts social democrats).
+However, besides its intrinsic value, liberty also has an instrumental one: societies with more economic freedom are more affluent, providing their citizens with higher standards of living; freedom of speech and media fosters dialogue and social consensus on what the most important contemporary problems are, and how to solve them, etc. Of course, as Cicero noted (sub leges libertas), freedom has its meaning only when coupled with the rule of law: fair, independent and impartial courts which deal justice efficiently, and where citizens can protect their rights.
+All this shows that liberty is at the core of modern political polities and that more freedom is beneficial for both social and economic progress of a society.
+Therefore, it is important to measure the current status of the level of freedom in different countries, thus allowing for the external country to country comparison or regional analysis, but also internal scrutiny by identification of areas where improvements have been made or are lagging.

 Freedom Barometer is a composite index, which means it consists of data from secondary sources, namely other indices that measure specific aspects of freedom.
 Freedom Barometer measures freedom in 3 wide areas:

 Bearing in mind that Freedom Barometer is a composite index, it uses other freely available indices to calculate its components.
-These indices have been long established and are considered to have passed the test of time and are widely used both by academics and policy makers.
-These indices have a built in time lag, which influences the final time lag by Freedom Barometer.
+These indices have been long established and are considered to have passed the test of time and are widely used both by academics and policymakers.
+These indices have a built-in time lag, which influences the final time lag by Freedom Barometer.
 The latest publicly available index is used to compute Freedom Barometer, so the existing temporal lag is minimized, but still present.
-This basically means that time coverage of Freedom Barometer, although published in 2016, mostly represents the state from the previous year.
-Therefore, texts following the Freedom Barometer data can serve as a useful tool to further elaborate findings of respective countries.
-The texts cover the first half of the year in which Freedom Barometer is published, and the second half of the previous year.
-For example, Freedom Barometer 2016 illustrates the situation from July 2015 to June 2016.
+This basically means that time coverage of Freedom Barometer, although published in 2019, mostly represents the state of affairs in the previous year.
+Therefore, the texts following the Freedom Barometer data could serve as a useful tool to further elaborate findings on respective countries.
+The texts cover the first half of the year in which Freedom Barometer is published and the second half of the previous year.
+For example, Freedom Barometer 2019 illustrates situation from July 2018 to June 2019.

-Data sources used to compute Freedom Barometer are Freedom in the World, Freedom of the Press (Freedom House), Index of Economic Freedom (Heritage Foundation and Wall Street Journal), Global Competitiveness Report (World Economic Forum), Corruption Perception Index (Transparency International) and Human Rights Index (Friedrich Naumann Stiftung).
+Data sources used to compute Freedom Barometer are Freedom in the World, Press Freedom Index (Reporters without Borders), Index of Economic Freedom (Heritage Foundation and Wall Street Journal), Global Competitiveness Report (World Economic Forum), Corruption Perception Index (Transparency International), World Governance Indicators (World Bank) and the Human Rights Index (Friedrich Naumann Stiftung für die Freiheit).